QuadON/OntarioBylaws/README.md

-This repository contains all ATV Bylaws created based on Ontario Regulation 316/03 to the best of our knowledge.
+This repository is a crowd sourcing project and contains all ATV Bylaws created based on Ontario Regulation 316/03 to the best of our knowledge.

 You may use it as is, but we are not responsible for any mistakes.